kasra-hosseini/obspyDMT/README.rst

 Option types
 ------------

 There are two types of options in obspyDMT: option-1 (with value) and option-2 (without value).
-In the first type, user should provide value/s which will be stored and be used in the program as input.
+In the first type, user should provide value/s which will be stored and will be used in the program as input.
 However, by adding type-2 options, which does not require any value, one feature will be activated or deactivated (e.g. if you enter '--check', refer to `Lets get started`_ section, the program will check all the dependencies required for running the code properly).

 The general form to enter the input (i.e. change the default values) is as follow: